 Visiting the Tsingy of Madagascar

 Madagascar’s largest collection of tsingy can be found in the Tsingy de Bemaraha Strict Nature Reserve near Morondava in the Melaky Region.
 Now a UNESCO World Heritage Site, it’s received a modern makeover with wooden bridges, cables, pulleys and other supportive paraphernalia.

 Yet we had headed north, seeking out tsingy in shades of lavender-grey, surrounded by blues and wildlife of green.

 As a traveler to Madagascar, unless you have more than a month, it’s best to zone in and focus.
 Distances are considerable but infrastructure is pretty scarce.

-Then again, that’s why the wildlife is so good so it’s worth being patient with the various cancellations and delays.
+Then again, that’s why the wildlife is so good, so it’s worth being patient with the various cancellations and delays you will surely face.

 It’s hard to talk about the wildlife of Madagascar without the hit movie entering the conversation.
-Even as we left the UK, friends told us to say hi to King Julien, the kooky ring-tailed king of the lemurs with the flamboyant, pineapple inspired crown.
+Even as we left the UK, friends told us to say hi to King Julien, the kooky, ring-tailed king of the lemurs with a flamboyant, pineapple-inspired crown.

 But while the movie brought the name Madagascar to many, it kept pretty quiet on the details of what and whom you actually could find here.

 Like people, for example.

 Our cartoon heroes (a lion, zebra, hippo, and giraffe in case you don’t have children and have never seen the film) wash up on a deserted beach.